uclaacm/learning-lab-crash-course-su20/11-react-hooks/README.md

 The reason we use array destructuring is so that we can name these items whatever we want.
 In this case, we create the local `const` variable `count` to have the value of this state variable, and the local `const` function (which ... is also a variable, since functions are objects) `setCount` to update this variable.
 These two things are tied together - calling `setCount` updates `count`!

 And, as you might've guessed, the value we pass into `useState` is the default value of our state.
-It can be any (shallow-refrenced) object, like a string, number, boolean, or an array!
+It can be any (shallow-referenced) object, like a string, number, boolean, or an array!

 Now, things are making more sense!
 The render function is quite similar to our other render function, just replacing `this.state.count` with `count` and `setState` with `setCount` when appropriate.